roborich/Node-Sound-Board/README.md

-# Pi-Sound-Board
+# Node-Sound-Board
-A node web server that plays sounds over the pi's speakers.
+A node web server that plays sounds over the computer's speakers.